AnnamKhalid/bewyld-api-project/README.md

    - Users can explore an "About Me" page, providing insights into the background, mission, and values of the BeWyld Train & Meal Prep Coach project.
    - This transparency builds trust and fosters a connection between the users and the application.

-7. **Meal Pack Model:**
+7. **Meal Pack Modal:**
-   - The application includes a model that showcases bulk or lean meal packs sourced from the BeWYLD website's shop.
+   - The application includes a modal that showcases bulk or lean meal packs sourced from the BeWYLD website's shop.
    - Users can visually explore meal options that align with their fitness goals, promoting a holistic approach to health.

 8. **PDF Link to BeWYLD Cafe Menu:**